THIS ISN'T A TECHNICAL REVOLUTION.

-Our clients have learned something important out here on the bleeding edge: today's audiences want more than picture-in-picture windows next to dry PowerPoints.
+Our clients have learned something important out here on the cutting-edge: today's audiences want more than picture-in-picture windows next to dry PowerPoints.
 They want the same visual experiences they see on TV and are now finally getting with other streaming pioneers like YouTube, ROKU and Hulu.

 Mills James was a television and live event production company long before we were a streaming provider.
-We believe it's important to approach streamed events not as webcasters have been but as show producers would.
-We advise our clients to think purposefully about the things that have always mattered to audiences: show flow, scripting, talent, camera choice, lighting, audio, graphics, rehearsing.
+We believe it's important to approach streamed events not as webcasters but as show producers.
+We advise our clients to think purposefully about the things that have always mattered to audiences: show flow, scripting, talent, camera choice, lighting, audio, graphics and rehearsing.

 Today’s audiences react to experiences that resonate.
 Ones that are branded, smooth and impactful.
 We can help you get closer to that ideal at any price point.